Bubi people: 20th century and 21st century

 Francisco Macías Nguema was the first President of Equatorial Guinea, from 1968 until his overthrow in 1979.
 During his presidency, he declared himself a "Hitlerian-Marxist" and his country was nicknamed "the Auschwitz of Africa".
 Nguema's regime was characterized by its abandonment of all government functions except internal security, which was accomplished by terror; he acted as chief judge and sentenced thousands to death.
 This led to the death or exile of up to 1/3 of the country's population.
 Out of a population of 300,000, an estimated 80,000 had been killed, in particular those of the Bubi ethnic minority on Bioko associated with relative wealth and intellectualism.
+He would also impose penalties on anyone speaking languages other than the Fang language.
 All schools were ordered closed in 1975.
 The economy collapsed, and skilled citizens and foreigners left.

 On August 3, 1979, he was overthrown by Teodoro Obiang Nguema Mbasogo.
 Macías Nguema was captured, tried for genocide and other crimes along with 10 others.
-All of them were found guilty, four received terms of imprisonment, while Nguema and the other six were executed a few weeks later on September 29.
+All of them were found guilty.
+Four received terms of imprisonment, while Nguema and the other six were executed a few weeks later on September 29.

 In 1998, many Bubi people were tortured to extract confessions following their arrest after launching several attacks on military barracks in which three soldiers and several civilians were killed.
 At least six detainees reportedly died after being tortured.
 Bubi women were publicly humiliated in the courtyard of the police station in Malabo with some being forced to swim naked in the mud in front of other detainees whilst others were sexually abused.

-John B. Quigley in The Genocide Convention: An International Law Analysis points out that at Macías Nguema's trial for genocide that Equatorial Guinea had not ratified the Genocide convention and that records of the court proceedings show that there was some confusion over whether Nguema and his co-defendants were tried under the laws of Spain, or whether the trial was justified on the claim that the Genocide Convention was part of customary international law.
+John B. Quigley in The Genocide Convention: An International Law Analysis points out that at Macías Nguema's trial for genocide that Equatorial Guinea had not ratified the Genocide Convention and that records of the court proceedings show that there was some confusion over whether Nguema and his co-defendants were tried under the laws of Spain, or whether the trial was justified on the claim that the Genocide Convention was part of customary international law.
 Quigley states that "The Macias case stands out as the most confusing of domestic genocide prosecutions from the standpoint of the applicable law.
 The Macias conviction is also problematic from the standpoint of the identity of the protected group."

 Traditionally, the prime minister of Equatorial Guinea has been from the Bubi minority.
 The last Bubi prime minister was Miguel Abia Biteo Boricó, following the forced resignation of Boricó's cabinet in August 2006 on charges of corruption and incompetence.
 Obiang then appointed Ricardo Mangue Obama Nfubea, who was a Fang.